 The DART train station exit is just above the Bloody Stream restaurant.
 The Bloody Stream is a traditional Irish bar and seafood restaurant.
 It is open daily from noon until at least 11:30 pm.

 To begin the walk, turn to the left as you exit the station or the restaurant and walk to the left.
 Take a left at West Pier and walk on West Pier with the harbor on your right.

 Walk down the West Pier until you see Ireland’s Eye Ferry on your right.
 If the seas are calm, take a 40-minute ferry ride around the island known as Ireland’s Eye on one of two little boats that hold about 20 people.
 Your boat may even be named, “Christmas Eve”.
 Check the official website below to see if the ferry is operating on the day of your trip.
-Ireland’s Eye Ferries operate to and around Ireland’s Eye daily from 10:30 am to 5 pm.
-The cost is about 10 Euros per person.
+Ireland’s Eye Ferries operate to and around Ireland’s Eye daily, weather permitting, from 10:30 am to 5 pm.
+The cost is about 10 Euros per person, 5 Euros for children.
 Official Ireland’s Eye Ferries website: http://www.irelandseyeferries.com/#/home

 Click below to see a short video from a ferry trip: